 Get an early start on reading

-Self-education is an important part of your job as a law student.
+Self-education is an important part of your job as a law student, especially if you plan to study abroad or aim for global opportunities.
 That means going over and beyond the reading assignments; before studying it in class, you should do the reading (at least twice, if not three times) and try to teach yourself how to apply what you’ve learned in real-world scenarios.
 It is beneficial to read ahead to reinforce your extensive understanding.

 Another strong case is that if you get ahead in your reading, you’ll be less likely to fall behind.
 One attack of the flu or an unforeseen setback can quickly turn into a sense of being lost for the remainder of the semester.
 Maintaining a firm understanding one step ahead of schedule eliminates the risk of falling behind and reduces unnecessary stress.